SeriousCache/UABE/Legacy.md

-You can find new versions here: https://7daystodie.com/forums/showthread.php?22675-Unity-Assets-Bundle-Extractor
+You can find new versions in the GitHub releases and here: https://7daystodie.com/forums/showthread.php?22675-Unity-Assets-Bundle-Extractor

 ## Application releases